shamblett/mod_dart/README.md

 ## Introduction

-This module provides an Apache class that allows Dart code to be executed in a similar manner to PHP, i.e Dart code can be called directly from the URL, e.g ```http://myserver.com/index.dart``` and its output sent back to the client.
+This module provides an Apache class that allows Dart code to be executed in a similar manner to PHP, i.e. Dart code can be called directly from the URL, e.g ```http://myserver.com/index.dart``` and its output sent back to the client.
 In fact, the module is modeled on PHP in that the set of PHP super-globals is provided, this allows PHP constructs such as $_GET to be modeled as Apache.Get for module users,